 Figure 10.
-Example of the chemical progression of AWL starting first with representative, ambient seawater at $pCO_2 = 420 \mu atm$, followed by equilibration with CaCO3s and a pCO_2 of 10 000 μatm as well as re-equilibration with air $pCO_2 = 420 \mu atm$. (a) DIC: total dissolved inorganic carbon; TA: total alkalinity. (b) $\Omega ca:$ the saturation state of calcite.
-Modeled using CO2SYS (Lewis and Wallace, 1998; modified to account for variable [Ca2+]).
+Example of the chemical progression of AWL starting first with representative, ambient seawater at p-CO2=420 μatms, followed by equilibration with CaCO3s and a p-CO2 of 10,000 μatms followed by re-equilibration with air p-CO2=420 μatms.
+A) DIC = total dissolved inorganic carbon; TA = total alkalinity.
+B) Ωca= the saturation state of calcite.
+Modelled using CO2SYS (Pierrot 2006) modified to account for variable [Ca2+].